-Your accessories list can be extensive, depending on your environment and preferences, but if you're working with a computer, consider a fader port - for as little as \$60, you can use faders and pan knobs from a small, eight-fader port and use your hands to control your software rather than a mouse and keyboard.
+Your accessories list can be extremely long, depending on your environment and preferences, but if you're working with a computer, consider a fader port-starting around \$100, you can use faders and pan knobs from a USB fader port and use your hands to control your software rather than a mouse and keyboard.

-Like cables, microphone stands and accessories are an expense you might overlook when budgeting for your studio.
+And like cables, microphone stands and accessories are an expense you might overlook when budgeting for your studio.
 Boom stands can run around \$30 each, and mounting clips for drums, gooseneck adaptors, and a pop filter for vocal recording are items you'll want to have on hand.

-Music stands and guitar stands are also good to have on hand for your performing musicians, and can run from \$10-\$40 each.
+Music stands and guitar stands are also handy to provide your performing musicians and can run from \$10-40 each.